 It is important that these health professionals have the correct skills and knowledge about these conditions in order to provide effective support at key points in the patient care pathway.

 About the project

 The AHP competency framework project, which launched in November 2015, initially focuses on motor neurone disease, multiple sclerosis and Parkinson’s disease and the following health care professionals: dietitians; occupational therapists, physiotherapists and speech and language therapists.

 The project will produce a resource to deliver the best possible outcomes for commissioners, managers, practitioners and, ultimately, for people living with long-term neurological conditions.

-The project working group includes representatives from TiMS and other specialist therapists working with people with Parkinson's disease and motor neurone disease as well as the professional bodies and special interest groups.
+The project working group includes representatives from TiMS and other specialist therapists working with people with Parkinson's disease and motor neurone disease, as well as professional bodies and special interest groups.

-- Improved commissioner/manager understanding of how the most effective team can be constructed through judicious use of the appropriate staffing levels and their associated skills.
+- To improved commissioner/manager understanding of how the most effective team can be constructed through judicious use of the appropriate staffing levels and their associated skills.

 - To reduce the erosion of team effectiveness caused by role change or post deletions occurring due to ignorance of the optimum combination of skills and competencies for a team.

 - To give commissioners a tool to specify the service level that they require and understand which banding levels they need to achieve it.

 - To increase commissioner/manager knowledge about specialist AHP neurology roles, and an appreciation of their importance.